muhammadyaseen/kubeflow-on-linode/kubeflow-pipelines-on-linode.md

 kubectl apply -k "github.com/kubeflow/pipelines/manifests/kustomize/env/platform-agnostic-pns?ref=$PIPELINE_VERSION"
 ```

-These commands install the necessary Deployments, Pods, and Services as well as other Kubernetes objects that constitute Kubeflow.
+These commands install the necessary Deployments, Pods, Services, Namespaces as well as other Kubernetes objects that constitute Kubeflow Pipelines.
 Note that all the objects are installed in the `kubeflow` namespace.

 Since this process involves downloading and starting up a lot of container images, this can take a while.
 In my experience, it can take anywhere from 10 to 15 minutes before you Kubeflow installation is up and running.